Is it a wise decision to nap, or not? Here’s what you need to know before joining the nap club.

 Why do I sometimes wake up more tired from a nap?

-As you may know, the sleep cycle is comprised of five different stages, described by the type of brain wave activity experienced in each.
+As you may know, the sleep cycle is comprised of five different stages, described (among other things) by the type of brain wave activity experienced in each.
 The most widely known stage is REM (Rapid-Eye-Movement); others include alpha, theta, and delta brain waves.

 When you sleep at night, you cycle through these five stages repeatedly.
 Each cycle lasts approximately 90 minutes.